iamalexman/Memojis/README.md

 - The player turns over 2 cards.
 - If the pictures match, the player keeps the cards and tries again for another match.
-- If they do not match the cards are turned over again and the player to the left takes a turn.
+- If they do not match the cards are turned over again and the player might try again.
 - Player must try to remember where he has seen cards, so the player can use them to make a match.

 #### Another options: